TrinityTrihawks/2020/CompCode/README.md

 # 2020 Competition Code
 FRC Team 4215 competition code for 2020 season
 ****
-This is the code which will go on the actual bot in the competition.
+The code in this folder will go on the actual bot in the competition.
 The [TestCode](../TestCode/) project is for developing/testing code.